javalin/website/_posts/tutorials/2018-09-02-jetty-session-handling-kotlin.md

 ```

 This approach can also work on a remote server, but some cloud providers wipe all files when
 you redeploy your service, so be careful.
-File IO is also pretty slow.
+File IO can also be slow, depending on your hardware.
 If you want your sessions to be a bit more persistent, and faster, you can use a database.

 ### Persisting to a database